go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * an instantiated type.
 Type instantiations will be explained in detail in the next chapter.
   For now, we only need to know each instantiated type is a named ordinary type.

-The following code showns some generic type delcarations with all sorts of source types.
+The following code shows some generic type declarations with all sorts of source types.
 All of these declarations are valid.

 ```Go